Separate names with a comma.

 That's fine news, David.
 I've been l;ooking foward to a Snoopy Come Home DVD for years, and i hope thatr it comes out.
 For 2006 Will be a great year for DVDs

 Is A BOY NAMED CHARLIE BROWN coming to DVD any time soon?

+I'd like to see "Race for your Life, Charlie Brown" as well.
 After the 60s Xmas and Halloween specials, this is easily the pinnacle of the animated peanuts.
 I wasn't even really a kid when I first saw it.

 I love Bon Voyage Charlie Brown!
 I wish they'd bring that to dvd.
 I'd definintly buy box sets of the peanuts!
 LOVE THEM ALL!